bynmz/bymnz.github.io/_posts/2024-03-28-offscreen-rendering-in-vulkan.md

     ...
 }
 ```
-Now we can use the global descriptor set layout in our app during the pipeline creation stage.
+Use the global descriptor set layout in our app during the pipeline creation stage.

 `mirror_system.cpp`
 ```cpp